 Negative habit busting: as well as helping people overcome smoking and over-eating, hypnotherapy has documented benefits for those struggling with compulsive alcohol use, gambling addictions, procrastination, and nail-biting.

-Confidence boosting: people who have internalized critical thoughts about themselves can find relief though hypnosis, developing a new perspective on their strengths and a kinder “inner voice.”
+Confidence boost: people who have internalized critical thoughts about themselves can find relief though hypnosis, developing a new perspective on their strengths and a kinder “inner voice.”

 You are now in a good position to think more deeply about the links between autohypnosis and the Law of Attraction.